vestkysten/teched2025-XP266/exercises/ex0/README.md

 In this exercise, you will create your own copy of this repository and optionally, set up a GitHub account.

-And finally login to your for this session prepared BTP subaccount.
+Finally you will login to for this session prepared BTP account.

 ## Exercice 0.2 - (Optional) Create a GitHub account